awaran/SBP/README.md

 This is my first open source project and would like to colaborate with others.
 Please email me if you have any comments or questions at waran.arjay@gmail.com.
-P.S.
-I'm also looking for work in the Bay Area, San Diego or around New York.